Skip to main content

 Dr Kristin Flegal

-Since 2023, Kristin has held the post of Research Development Manager for Glasgow's Imaging Centre of Excellence (ICE), working to enhance access and usage of their imaging research facilities including Scotland's only 7T clinical MRI scanner.
+Since 2023, Kristin has held the post of Research Development Manager for Glasgow's Imaging Centre of Excellence (ICE).
+She works to enhance access and usage of their imaging research facilities including Scotland's only 7T clinical MRI scanner.

 Kristin has a PhD in Psychology with a concentration in Cognition and Cognitive Neuroscience from the University of Michigan.
-After completing a postdoctoral fellowship in fMRI at the University of California, Davis, in 2015 she moved to the University of Glasgow to take up the role of Lead Scientist of SINAPSE (Scottish Imaging Network: A Platform for Scientific Excellence), a consortium of seven Scottish universities and partner NHS boards which maintains a shared environment for imaging research, knowledge exchange and education.
-From 2021 until 2023, Kristin worked as a Senior Project Manager in Glasgow's UKRI-funded Living Laboratory for Precision Medicine programme, responsible for the delivery of three Advanced Imaging collaborative projects with academic, clinical, and industry partners.
+She completed a postdoctoral fellowship in fMRI at the University of California, Davis, in 2015.
+She moved to the University of Glasgow to take up the role of Lead Scientist of SINAPSE (Scottish Imaging Network: A Platform for Scientific Excellence).
+From 2021 until 2023, Kristin worked as a Senior Project Manager in Glasgow's UKRI-funded Living Laboratory for Precision Medicine programme.
+Here she was responsible for the delivery of three Advanced Imaging collaborative projects with academic, clinical, and industry partners.

 Trustee and treasurer